 Remove the motor mousing and grind as much as you are comfortable to do.
 We kept going until the outline of the frame started

 Grind off the entire cab detailing from top to bottom, and a chunk out of the cab floor.
-With hind-sight, we probably would have
+With hind-sight, we probably would

-a milling machine and hand files.
+of a milling machine and hand files.

 We have also milled the roof at the back to make it slightly flatter for the decoder to sit as high as possible.
 The MX649 is

 too wide to go through the aperture into the cab space, so the side walls need to be worked thinner too.
 Keep testing the fit

 by putting the decoder into place until it slides in comfortably.

 With unwanted wires removed, and Kapton to tape wrapped around, we wire the decoder into the model's pickups and motor, same as

 all the other examples.
 Speaker wires retained too of course.
 At this point we had no idea that a stay-alive was going to fit,

 so we don't yet see the wires for that!

 Now we can put the metal body back on and screw it back into place, and start test-fitting the speaker.
 Here we have used a

 cut-down SACC16 board with a single Tantalum capacitor, so that's what we have.
 We've gone with a 330uF tall/narrow Tantalum.